projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

    :project: Project ACRN

 ``#define IC_EVENT_IOEVENTFD              _IC_ID(IC_ID, IC_ID_EVENT_BASE + 0x00)``
-  This IOCTL is used to register/unregister ioeventfd with appropriate address, length and data value.
+  This IOCTL is used to register or unregister an ioeventfd with the appropriate address, length, and data value.

 .. doxygenstruct:: acrn_irqfd
    :project: Project ACRN

 ``#define IC_EVENT_IRQFD                  _IC_ID(IC_ID, IC_ID_EVENT_BASE + 0x01)``
-  This IOCTL is used to register/unregister irqfd with appropriate MSI information.
+  This IOCTL is used to register or unregister an irqfd with the appropriate MSI information.

 VQ APIs
 =======